pawel-napieracz/cordova-plugin-onegini/docs/public/installation.md

 - Android: onegini-config-android.zip
 - iOS: onegini-config-ios.zip

 >**Note:** You must remove and add your platforms (iOS & Android) again if you change the Token Server configuration zip.
-Changes will only be applied after the SDK configurator has run again.
+Configuration changes to your Cordova apps will only be applied after the SDK configurator has run again.

 Make sure that these files are placed in the root folder of your Cordova application.
 Now you can add a platform: